cucumber/microdata/README.md

 # Microdata

-This module converts a DOM to [Microdata](https://html.spec.whatwg.org/multipage/microdata.html).
+This library converts a DOM to [Microdata](https://html.spec.whatwg.org/multipage/microdata.html).

 It can be used to extract "interesting" pieces of information from a DOM, such as [Person](https://schema.org/Person), [Order](https://schema.org/Order), [MusicEvent](https://schema.org/MusicEvent) etc.